smartdevicelink/sdl_evolution/proposals/0157-mobile-choice-manager.md

 - (void)userDidCancelInputWithReason:(SDLKeyboardEvent)event;

 @optional
-// If any different keyboard properties than exist on the ScreenManager.keyboardConfiguration, then this can be implemented and customized.
+// If keyboard properties different than ScreenManager.keyboardConfiguration are desired, this can be implemented and customized.
 A SetGlobalProperties will be sent just before the PresentInteraction and the other properties restored after it completes.
 - (SDLKeyboardProperties *)customKeyboardConfiguration;

 // This will be sent upon KEYPRESS to update KeyboardProperties.autoCompleteText